Bachelor of Science Social Science

 - General Education Courses: 41

-Two introductory (100-level) social science courses (6), chosen from the following:
+Two of the following introductory (100-level) social science courses (6), chosen from the following:

 - (3 Credits, ANTH 102)